 - 1. No permanent lane closures are permitted on the Maine Turnpike at the Shaker Road, Weymouth Road, and Bennett Road Underpass Bridges. - 2.
 Temporary lane closures are permitted on the Maine Turnpike at the Shaker Road, Weymouth Road, and Bennett Road Underpass Bridges except as follows: - Northbound no lane closures 3-7 PM Monday-Friday (in July and August) - > Minimum lane width: 16' from 3-7 PM, 14' at all other times (without wide load restriction) - Southbound no lane closures 11 AM 5 PM on Sundays (in July and August) - > Minimum lane width: 16' from 7-9 AM, 14' at all other times (without wide load restriction) - 3.
-Lane closures are permitted on the Maine Turnpike at the I-295 Southbound Underpass Bridge at all times. - 4.
-Single lane and shoulder closures are permitted on the I-295 Southbound Underpass Bridge at all times. - 5.
-Right shoulder closures are permitted on the Maine Turnpike at all times. - 6.
+Right shoulder closures are permitted on the Maine Turnpike at all times. - 4.
 Shaker Road Underpass Bridge no Shaker Road lane closures are permitted from 7-9 AM or 3-5 PM.